maudeve-it/ILI9XXX-XPT2046-STM32/HOWTO/README.md

 - section 3 - Port Speed: here you must assign bitrate SPI prescaler when transferring data to display or to/from touch sensor.
 Consider that touch uses baudrates  below 2MBps
 - section 4 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling mode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
 - section 5 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
-- section 6 - Buffer size: define the "Buffer Level" you like (assign a value between 10 and 16 included) see [youtube video](../BACKLIGHT) for information and analisys.
+- section 6 - Buffer size: define the "Buffer Level" you like (assign a value between 10 and 16 included) see [youtube video](../BACKLIGHT) for information and comments about its sizes available.

 into "z_touch_XPT2046.h" file you have to setup this configuration:
 - section 1 - Port Parameters: here you have to set two macro constant with the SPI port name connecting touch sensor